roam specification

 • Distributed tracing: W3C traceparent/tracestate, or other trace IDs

-• Authentication: Bearer tokens, API keys, signatures
+• Authentication: Bearer tokens, API keys, signatures (with SENSITIVE flag)

 • Priority: Scheduling hints for request processing order